Archbishop Rowan Williams’ sermon at All Saints’ Margaret Street, London

 In the name of the Father and of the Son and of the Holy Spirit, Amen.

 ‘Seeing we are compassed about with so great a cloud of witnesses, let us lay aside every weight and the sin that so easily besets us.’
-(Hebrews 12.1 [show] Therefore, since we are surrounded by so great a cloud of witnesses, let us also lay aside every weight, and sin which clings so closely, and let us run with endurance the race that is set before us, (ESV)
+(Hebrews 12.1)

 When Etty Hillesum the young Jewish writer who died in Auschwitz, was on her way via the transit camp in Westerbork to the train that would take her to the death camps, she scribbled a few last notes to friends.
 And in one of those notes she tried to explain what she believed was going on: ‘Someone [she said] has to take responsibility for God in this situation.
 That is, someone has to behave as if God were real.
 Someone has to make God credible by the way that they meet life and death.’
 And she — at first sight a very unlikely candidate for this dignity – attempted to do just that to make God believable by her life and her death.